 The nice thing about buying bags of beans is that you can make fresh beans anytime.
 But, it’s nice having cans of beans in case of an emergency since we won’t use up your time to prepare them or your fuel to cook them.

 Beans can be used in chili, salads, burritos, or simply enjoyed just the way they are.
 Be sure to store your dried beans in an airtight container to help them keep longer.
 Beans make a great addition to your food stocks if you and your family enjoy eating them.
 In case you missed this post: How To Cook Beans

 Rice is one of those staple foods that should be a part of every prepper’s diet.
 Not only is it super cheap, but there are a number of different varieties that your family can enjoy.

 There are white, brown, wild, basmati, jasmine, Asian, and countless others you could store.
 Instant rice may contain the least amount of nutrients, but it’s far easier to store and also to prepare as part of your meal plans.
 In case you missed my post on rice: Fried Rice Recipes and How To Cook Rice

 4. Boxed Pasta

-Boxed or bagged pasta contains no moisture and hardly any fat, making it harder to spoil.
-So not only does it last for an extremely long period of time, but it’s also one of those foods that are super cheap.
+Boxed or bagged pasta contains no moisture and hardly any fat, making it less likely to spoil.
+So, not only does it last for an extremely long period of time, but it’s also one of those foods that are super cheap.

-Just like rice, pasta has so many different types of noodles out there, making a totally different experience every time you go to use a different pasta variety as part of your food portfolio.
+Just like rice options, pasta has so many different varieties of noodles, making a totally different experience every time you go to use a different pasta variety as part of your food portfolio.

 5. Oatmeal or Oats

 Oats and oatmeal are foods that are rich in fiber and low in saturated fats.
 This helps provide you with not only healthy breakfast choices but nutrients like vitamins and minerals that are essential during an emergency.

-These are one of those foods that you’ll need to have plenty of water for, so that’s something else to consider.
+These are foods that you’ll need to use with plenty of water, so that’s something else to consider.

 6. Canned Vegetables